KLanger98/Professional-README-Generator/Assets/Screenshots/sampleREADME/README.md

   During the creation of this project I learnt the basics of Node.js, the backend and integrating applications for the backend.
 It has been especially useful to learn how to use Inquirer's prompts to ask the user questions on the command line and to use the provided information to write and append to files.
 I have also learnt some more in-depth details about what constitutes a professional README.md file which is always useful.

-  Please follow this link for a video demonstration: https://drive.google.com/file/d/13Of2FlfJRj65vF9fviABD-KFpkycvhqA/view

   ## Table of Contents

   - [Installation](#installation)